 We were awarded a \$1.6 million grant (with the intent to fund \$6.4 million over five years subject to annual review and approval) from the National Institutes of Health (NIH) to fund the "Early Feasibility Clinical Trial of a Visual Cortical Prosthesis" that commenced in January 2018.
 Our second year grant of \$1.4 million was approved on April 6, 2021 and our third year grant of \$1.4 million was approved on May 12, 2021.
-As of June 30, 2021 we recorded \$0.3 million of deferred grant costs, included in prepaid expenses and other current assets.
+As of September 30, 2021 we recorded \$0.3 million of deferred grant costs, included in prepaid expenses and other current assets.
+For the three and nine months ended September 30, 2021 \$0.3 million and \$1.1 million of costs were offset by grants as compared to \$0.4 million and \$1.0 million for the comparable periods in 2020.

-We were notified by the Nasdaq stock market regarding our non-compliance with one of the continued listing requirements of the Nasdaq capital market.
+We were notified by the Nasdaq stock market on July 23, 2020 regarding our non-compliance with one of the continued listing requirements of the Nasdaq capital market.
 We have subsequently satisfied the Nasdaq compliance listing.

 We are subject to the risks and uncertainties associated with a business with no revenue that is developing a novel medical device.
 We have incurred recurring operating losses and negative operating cash flows since inception, and we expect to continue to incur operating losses and negative operating cash flows for the foreseeable future.
 To finance our operations we will need to raise additional capital, which cannot be assured.
 Our operating plan may change as a result of many factors currently unknown to us, and we will need to seek additional funds through public or private equity offerings or debt financings, grants, collaborations, strategic partnerships or other sources.
+Separate from a discontinued proposed combination with Pixium, we have engaged in discussions relating to possible strategic transactions, with others, however, no assurances can be given that these discussions will continue, or if continued, that they will result in agreement or a completed transaction.
 However, we may be unable to raise additional capital or enter into such other arrangements when needed on favorable terms or at all.
-If we are unable to obtain funding on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs, or we may be unable to expand or maintain our operations, maintain our current organization and employee base or otherwise capitalize on our business opportunities, as desired, which could materially and adversely affect our business, financial condition and results of operations.
+If we are unable to obtain funding on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs, or we may be unable to expand or maintain our current organization and employee base or otherwise capitalize on our business opportunities, as desired, which could materially and adversely affect our business, financial condition and results of operations.